-The Nominations and Governance Committee reviews and assesses Board composition on behalf of the Board and recommends the Share capital As at 31 December 2019, the Company's issued share capital was appointment of new Directors.
-In reviewing Board composition, the Nominations and Governance Committee considers the benefits of \$1,660,000,000 comprising 830,000,000 ordinary shares of \$2.00 each. all aspects of diversity including, but not limited to, those described above, in order to maintain an appropriate range and balance of skills, Annual General Meeting This year the Company will conduct its AGM on 23 April 2020.
-Full experience and background on the Board.
-In identifying suitable candidates for appointment to the Board, the Nominations and Governance Committee details are set out in the Notice of AGM which is available on the considers candidates on merit against objective criteria and with due Company's website, www.dpworld.com. regard to the benefits of maintaining a balanced and diverse board.
+The Nominations and Governance Committee reviews and assesses Board composition on behalf of the Board and recommends the appointment of new Directors.
+In reviewing Board composition, the Nominations and Governance Committee considers the benefits of all aspects of diversity including, but not limited to, those described above, in order to maintain an appropriate range and balance of skills, experience and background on the Board.
+In identifying suitable candidates for appointment to the Board, the Nominations and Governance Committee considers candidates on merit against objective criteria and with due regard to the benefits of maintaining a balanced and diverse board.